Maqsad logo

 Math

-Synthetic Division Method: Synthetic division is a method for dividing a polynomial by a linear factor of the form (xa)(x-a).
+Synthetic Division Method: Synthetic division is a method for dividing a polynomial by a linear factor of the form (x−a)(x-a)(x−a).
 This method is often used to find the quotient and remainder of the division quickly and easily.

 To perform synthetic division, we write the coefficients of the polynomial in a row and then perform a series of operations involving the divisor and the coefficients to obtain the quotient and remainder.